Create a new user by clicking New at the top of the users table.

 In the Users section of the form, you can set which users should be assigned to the group.

-If you are unable to obtain administrator access, you will need to recreate the default administrator user in order to be able to manage users of your system.
-This is done by using the following REST API call on the Access service, through Artifactory as its proxy as follows:
+If you are unable to obtain administrator access, you will need to recreate the default administrator user in order to be able to manage users of your system using the following steps::

 Once the cookie expires, the user will have to log in again.